-Data on levels, distribution and make-up of earnings and hours worked for UK employees by sex and full-time/part-time status in all industries and occupations.
+Data on levels, distribution and make-up of earnings and hours worked for UK employees by sex and full-time or part-time status in all industries and occupations.

 Keywords: earnings, ashe, gender pay gap, median gross weekly, hourly earnings, annual earnings

 Annual Survey of Hours and Earnings Pension Tables: 2015 Provisional and 2014 Revised Results (Latest release)Membership and contributions to workplace pension arrangements for UK employees by type, age, industry, public/private sector, occupation and size of company.

 Keywords: ashe, occupational, scheme membership, defined benefit, employer contribution rates

 Average Weekly Earnings (AWE) is the key National Statistics indicator of short-term earnings growth, which provides monthly estimates of the level of Average Weekly Earnings per employee.

 Data on avoidable mortality in England and Wales for 2014.
 Data are based on a revised definition of avoidable mortality (introduced in data year 2014) for all persons and a new avoidable mortality definition for children and young people.
 These definitions were developed following a public consultation in 2015.